dotnet/iot/Documentation/raspi-libgpiodv2.md

 ## Install libgpiod v2.x

-The installation should be the same on all Pi's, other other boards.
+The installation should be the same on all Pi's, or other boards.

-Head to [releases](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/refs/) and copy the download URL of a libgpiod version.

 1. Install build dependencies